Skip to content

 Application Security Awareness

 Writing secure code is a professional responsibility.
 Perl applications face the same security threats as any web-facing software, plus some language-specific concerns.
+Security is not a feature you add at the end - it's a mindset you apply throughout development.

 Cross-Site Scripting (XSS): Any user-supplied data rendered in HTML must be escaped.
 Perl web frameworks like Mojolicious auto-escape template variables by default, but raw output (using <%== or b()) bypasses this protection.
-Always treat user input as untrusted.
+Always treat user input as untrusted:

 SQL Injection: Never interpolate variables directly into SQL queries.
 Use DBI placeholders instead: